wlanslovenija/tunneldigger/docs/installation.rst

     sudo yum install iproute bridge-utils libnetfilter_conntrack python-devel libevent-devel ebtables libnl-devel python-pip

-There are also some Python modules required, all of them are listed in the ``requirements.txt`` file that is included in the tunneldigger distribution.
+There are also some Python modules required, all of them are listed in the ``requirements.txt`` file that is included in the Tunneldigger distribution.
 You can install all of them (after you have already installed the above Debian packages) with the use of ``pip`` as follows::